kaikue/KittenBoat/README.md

 		- open up cave doors
 			- each puzzle has its own condition (script derived from parent puzzle class)
 			- caves contain treasure
-		- talkable npcs
-			- choices that can trigger different actions
 		- puzzles:
 			- push rocks into holes
 			- push rocks into symmetric pattern as inaccessible part